Alogyn/alx-low_level_programming/0x08-recursion/README.md

-# 0x07.
-C - Even more pointers, arrays and strings - Low-level programming Project
+# 0x08.
+C - Recursion- Low-level programming Project

 Welcome to the ALX Low-Level Programming repository for the 'C - Recursion' project.
 In this project, you will embark on a captivating journey into the concept of recursion in C programming.
 Recursion, a fundamental programming technique, involves solving complex problems by breaking them down into smaller, similar subproblems.
 This repository serves as your dedicated platform, containing scripts and C programs essential for you to grasp the recursive paradigm, refine your problem-solving skills, and apply recursive algorithms effectively in C programming.
 Get ready to explore the power and elegance of recursive solutions in this exciting project.